alexander-svirzhevsky/alexander-svirzhevsky/README.md

 ###

 <p align="left">I'm Frontend Developer with 4 years of commercial experience, working in teams from 2 to 15 members.
-Skilled in mentoring junior developers.
-Proficient in Agile methodologies, particularly Scrum.<br>Experienced in building accessible applications fully compliant with accessibility standards, ensuring an inclusive user experience for people with disabilities, improving page load times, enhancing user experience, and modernising applications.
-Designed and implemented scalable component systems and ensured full application coverage with end-to-end (E2E) testing. <br>Actively participated in backlog refinement and direct communication with stakeholders.
+Skilled in mentoring junior developers.</p>
+<p align="left">Experienced in building accessible applications fully compliant with accessibility standards, ensuring an inclusive user experience for people with disabilities.
+Proficient in performance optimisation, user experience enhancement, and application modernisation.
+Designed and implemented scalable component systems and ensured design consistency. </p>
+<p align="left">Actively participated in backlog refinement and direct communication with stakeholders.
 Passionate about continuous learning, always staying up to date with the latest technologies and best practices.</p>

 ###